Equity (Social Disadvantage) (Reference 11)

 Funding for Equity (Social Disadvantage) provides an individual loading for students from disadvantaged backgrounds that will increase with the density of disadvantage at the school.
 Social disadvantage can often place students well behind their peers when entering the education system.
 Increased funding for schools has proven to raise educational outcomes, particularly for these students.
 Schools will use Social Disadvantage funding to deliver tailored educational programs that meet the needs of this cohort of students.

 The Equity (Social Disadvantage) loading allocates funding based on parental occupation, parental education and the level of concentration of disadvantage in a school.
 Students with the highest level of need will be targeted with the most funding to ensure schools have the resources to support them.
-The loading is need based, however to increase year on year stability for schools, a floor on negative funding changes and a weighted rolling average is applied to this loading.
+The loading is needs based, however to increase year-on-year stability for schools, a floor on negative funding changes and a weighted rolling average is applied to this loading.

 - Social Disadvantage utilises both the Student Family Education (SFE) and SFO index, further strengthening the targeting of existing and new equity funding.